robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbtokenstore/write/issuefor.md

   Deploys a project's ERC-20 token contract.

   @dev
-  Only a project's current controller can issue its token.
+  Only a project's owner or operator can issue its token.

   @param _projectId The ID of the project being issued tokens.
   @param _name The ERC-20's name.